 Christian worker should in a sense be a Christian education specialist.
-The rise of Busters,

-Generation X, and the Digital Generation calls for the 21st century Christian leader to hold a clearly defined spiritual formation strategy in this age of change and be ready to carry out that strategy.
+The rise of Busters, Generation X, and the Digital Generation calls for the 21st century Christian leader to hold a clearly defined spiritual formation strategy in this age of change and be ready to carry out that strategy.
 The course will take the student through the process of lesson design, lesson preparation, classroom teaching, and evaluation.

-MIN 2433 Special Studies in Ministry 3 Hours MIN 2433 Special Studies in Ministry 3 Hours -- ---------- ----------------------------- ---------
+MIN 2433 Special Studies in Ministry 3 Hours ---------- ----------------------------- ---------